 Calibrate the Gimbal In The Air

 On a nice calm day, hover your Phantom 3 real steady, then go into the DJI GO app and press the “calibrate gimbal” button.
-It will give you a message saying, “calibration failed,” because it knows that it’s not on the ground.
+It will give you a message saying, “calibration failed,” because it knows that it is not on the ground.
 Let the calibration continue and run through anyway and then see what happens.
-This simple trick will fix the Phantom 3 horizon tilt for many people.
+This simple trick will fix the Phantom 3 horizon tilt for most people.

 Calibrate The Phantom 3 Gimbal On Flat Surface

 Use a spirit level to find a really level flat surface and again calibrate the gimbal from the DJI Go software app.
 Calibrate a number of times if need be.
 If the surface is not flat you will calibrate the gimbal at an angle and you will have no chance of fixing the horizon tilt.

 Now, what a full IMU calibration will do is reset the inertia measurement unit so it knows what is straight and level.

 A full IMU calibration will fix other problems such as your drone flying erratically and no signal issues.
 For instructions and the full procedure visit this link – Phantom 3 IMU reset.

 Straight after the full IMU calibration, then do another gimbal calibration immediately.